otirbnaej/otirbnaej/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-<quote>...Everyone’s lives are like a very long sidewalk.
+<q>...Everyone’s lives are like a very long sidewalk.
 Some are well paved.
 Others, like mine, have cracks, banana skins and cigarette butts.
 Your sidewalk is like mine, but probably not as many cracks.
-Hopefully, one day our sidewalks will meet and we can share a can of condensed milk. </quote>
+Hopefully, one day our sidewalks will meet and we can share a can of condensed milk. </q>

 ### Contact me 🌎